 Chaletta Huertas has more than 15 years of extensive experience evaluating programs, managing complex projects, and strategizing ways to maximize impact.
 She currently works with family foundations, corporate foundations, and an independent foundation.
 Chaletta has helped clients in all stages of their development, from setting up a new grantmaking program to crafting a legacy plan when a foundation sunsets.
 Along the way, she has guided foundation trustees in creating and fine-tuning their impact measurement systems and exploring new innovations.
-Early childhood education and youth development for diverse populations are her areas of expertise, but she is also well-versed in best practices in supporting immigrant and refugee groups, civic engagement, and workforce development.
+Chaletta is known for her expertise in early childhood education and youth development for diverse populations; additionally, she is well-versed in best practices in supporting immigrant and refugee groups, civic engagement, and workforce development.

-A graduate of Cornell University, Chaletta has worked at the Hyams Foundation through Associated Grant Makers’ Diversity Fellowship, founded and led the growth of a college preparation mentoring program at the faith-based Boston Higher Education Resource Center, and evaluated health care programs and policies for the U.S. Department of Health and Human Services.
+A graduate of Cornell University, Chaletta has worked at the Hyams Foundation through Philanthropy MA’s Diversity Fellowship, founded and led the growth of a college preparation mentoring program at the faith-based Boston Higher Education Resource Center, and evaluated health care programs and policies for the U.S. Department of Health and Human Services.
 She loves spending time with her family, hiking, mentoring youth/young adults, and learning new languages, especially Spanish, French, and Hebrew.